 Support Times of San Diego's growth

 with a small monthly contribution

-The real solution needs to serves BOTH needs: relieving the impending financial burden on the middle and lower class while working toward a better environmental solution.
+This market-based solution serves both needs: it relieves the impending financial burden on the middle and lower class, and it lets California work towards a better environment.

-Assemblyman Rocky Chavez represents the 76th District, which stretches from Encinitas along the coast to the Orange County border.
+Assemblyman Rocky Chavez, a Republican, represents the 76th District, which stretches from Encinitas along the coast to the Orange County border.